TLS inspection

 • Some of the following commands restart resources.
 To avoid business interruptions, we recommend that you perform these operations during off-peak hours.

-Install certificate on nodes
+Install the certificate on nodes

-1. Copy the certificate file: cp <certificate-file-name> /etc/pki/ca-trust/source/anchors/
+1. Copy the certificate file: cp <certificate_file_name> /etc/pki/ca-trust/source/anchors/

 2. Update the certificates: sudo update-ca-trust